Key Takeaways

 Why many GC accounts are placed in the E&S market

 If your quote comes from a surplus lines carrier rather than a standard admitted carrier, that is normal for general contractors.
-Progressive notes that general contractors often need E&S general liability because they are a higher-risk profession than many standard-market contractor classes.
+General contractors often need E&S general liability because they are a higher-risk class than many standard-market contractor trades.

 Standard carriers often decline GC accounts or limit coverage for certain project types — roofing coordination, structural work, high-rise, or accounts with significant subcontractor exposure.
 E&S carriers specialize in these risks.